eonist/eonist.github.io/_posts/_2021-07-10-alphabetical-indexed-uitableview.md

 sections = keys.map { Section(letter: $0, names: groupedDictionary[$0]!.sorted()) }
 ```

-### Todo:
-- Figure out how to add alphabetical index to MacOS (maybe model adds / removes ranges of indicies on alteration calls? pseudo code a bit to figure out how that would work)
-- Figure out what: `UILocalizedIndexedCollection` does

 ### Bonus:
 - diffable collapsable sections: https://swiftsenpai.com/development/reload-diffable-section-header/

 ### Nice to know:
 - MacOS doesn't have section in NSTable, but NSCollectionView does: https://developer.apple.com/documentation/appkit/nscollectionview
 - Or roll your own cell section in macOS. here is one approach: https://blog.krzyzanowskim.com/2015/05/29/lets-talk-about-sections-for-nstableview/

+### Thoughts:
+- What about making the all `a-z` sections upfront.
+And then only showing the sections that has items. that way you dont have to generate the sections on the fly
+- Using diffable adds another layer of complexity. you have to update the diffable model, and you have to update the source model as well
+- ✨ Maybe updating 1d-model and it updates 2d-model.
+And when you change 2d-model.
+You use UUID to change 1d-model and it updates 2d-model.
+This way you have a one way relationship.
+1 source of truth.
+Maybe 1d-items must adher to hashable?

+### Todo:
+- Figure out how to add alphabetical index to MacOS (maybe model adds / removes ranges of indicies on alteration calls? pseudo code a bit to figure out how that would work)
+- Figure out what: `UILocalizedIndexedCollection` does